kshitijjan/http-todo-app/README.md

 # Todo List HTTP Server

 This project provides a HTTP server for managing a todo list.
 You can perform CRUD operations (Create, Read, Update, Delete) on todo items.
+Developed using ***JavaScript/Node.js/Express.js***.

 ## Getting Started